okx/KIPs/docs/draft/OIP-31.md

 ## 2. Summary

-This OIP aims to provide a python sdk for OKEXChain.
+This KIP aims to provide a python sdk for OKEXChain.

 ## 3. Proposal